 Density isn't constant.
 Heat things up, molecules vibrate more, spacing increases, density drops.

 Water hits maximum density at 4°C (39°F).
+Below that, it expands again* — which is why ice floats.
+Weird, right?
+Here's the thing — most substances get denser as solids.
 Above that, it expands.
-Below that, it expands again* — which is why ice floats.
-So weird, right?
-Think about it: most substances get denser as solids.
 Water breaks the rule.

 Oil expands more dramatically with heat than water does.
+Now, a hot oil spill behaves differently than a cold one.
 In the Gulf of Mexico, surface temperatures can push oil density down further, making it spread faster, thinner.
-A hot oil spill behaves differently than a cold one.
 In the Arctic, the same oil might get viscous enough to barely move.

 This matters for cleanup.
 Skimmers, dispersants, in-situ burning — their effectiveness shifts with temperature because the physics shifts.